 The University of Aberdeen and Queen’s University Belfast have field skills at the heart of their academic offering – taking advantage of their unique geographical locations.
 A suite of bespoke interdisciplinary and QUADRAT research theme-specific field courses are integral to the QUADRAT training experience.
 These have been designed to broaden students’ skill base and build confidence outwith your direct discipline.
-Students will undertake two courses in year 1 (these run back-to-back), two in year 2 and one in year 3.
+Students will undertake two courses in year 1 (these run back-to-back), one in year 2 and writing retreats in year 3.